EikeEsders/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in the atmospheric pathways of microplastics, especially the erosion and transport of microplastic particles.
-At the moment I am working on windtunnel experiments to gain insight about the physical conditions needed for aerial transport of microplastics in nature.
+I am interested in the atmospheric transport of microplastics.
+Currently, I am focusing on the emission of microplastics and how it is different from mineral particles.
+I just started new experiments investigating the interaction of sand saltation and plastic emission.

 When I am not at the university I suspend some frisbees into the air.